 - Buy in bulk.
 One of the biggest ways to reduce waste in shopping is to buy in bulk.
 Food and packaging together accounts for almost 45 percent of American landfills and even if you’re recycling your weekly cereal box, that cardboard really adds up!
 Many stores allow customers to bring their own containers to reuse for bulk items.
 Others may offer particular containers that you are allowed to bring back.
 Cutting out packaging by purchasing larger quantities of food at once in reusable containers makes a huge difference.

 This practice can be applied to perishables, too.
-Stocking up on produce when it’s in season and canning, drying or freezing it allows you to source fruits and veggies closer to home, thus reducing the carbon footprint of your food.
+Stocking up on produce when it’s in season and canning, drying, or freezing it allows you to source fruits and veggies closer to home, thus reducing the carbon footprint of your food.
 Plus, buying produce when it’s fresh again means less packaging!
 Skip the plastic bag and pop it in your upcycled T-shirt bag instead (keep scrolling for the DIY tutorial!).

 - Return applicable packaging for reuse.
 Many of our customers return their milk bottles so we can give them back to our dairy farmer for reuse.
 Certain farmers will also accept used egg cartons.
-There’s even a kombucha company nearby our store that will reuse their bottles!
+There’s even a kombucha company near our store that will reuse their bottles!
 It never hurts to ask if this is a possibility where you shop.
 If it isn’t a practice already in place, maybe you’ll inspire that type of reuse!

 - Refuse receipts (politely).
-Some newer POS (Point of Sale, a.k.a. cash registers) systems allow customers to choose whether they would like a physical receipt printed or a digital receipt emailed or texted to them.
-This option is a fantastic way to cut down on paper usage and waste!
+Some newer POS (point of sale, aka cash registers) systems allow customers to choose whether they would like a physical receipt printed or a digital receipt emailed or texted to them.
+This option is a fantastic way to cut down on paper usage and waste.

 - Ask about special orders.
 Just because you don’t see a certain item on the shelf at the store that’s closest to you, doesn’t mean they can’t get it for you.
 Independent retail stores are usually more than happy to accommodate customer requests.
-We even offer a discount to anyone who places a by-the-case or bulk-sized special order!
+We even offer a discount to anyone who places a by-the-case or bulk-sized special order.
 Inquiring about this possibility might help you do all of your shopping in one place so you can prevent driving elsewhere and, if buying in bulk, will again cut down on packaging waste.

-DIY: T-shirt Turned Produce Bag
+DIY: T-Shirt Turned Produce Bag

 Finding ways to repurpose clothing to reduce fabric waste in your home requires a little creativity.
 With this upcycled T-shirt produce bag, you’ll never need to throw away a worn T-shirt again.